 Programmatic online advertising will not cease to exist because of the GDPR or the proposed ePrivacy Regulation.
-Personally-identifiable information (PII) may seem essential to digital advertising, but it is not the only way to target a relevant audience.
+Personal data may seem essential to digital advertising, but it is not the only way to target a relevant audience.
 Targeting based on context was a reliable method for decades before we came to rely on collecting and cross-referencing vast amounts of intrusive data.
 If data leakage is solved then contextual targeting is a quick fix for the industry as it struggles to adapt to GDPR.

 |DSP||Offers contextual targeting|